-Cloud security stocks are likely to accelerate once Covid-19 starts to abate.
-Here are my three favorite.
+Cloud security stocks are doing well as the pandemic abates and cyberattacks ramp up.
+Here are my three favorite stocks.
 Which should you buy now?

-When news first broke in early November that we would likely have an effective vaccine for Covid-19 soon, there was a knee-jerk negative reaction in many growth stocks.
+When news first broke last November that we would likely have an effective vaccine for Covid-19, there was a knee-jerk negative reaction in many growth stocks.
 The idea at the time was that when the world returns to “normal” many growth stocks that have done well during the pandemic would falter, as their growth rates would slow.
+That thesis played out for a little while, but growth stocks have roared back.
+Among the strongest performing have been cloud security stocks.

 Get Your FREE REPORT